scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 volume, :math:`u_k` and :math:`Y_k` are the specific internal energy and mass fraction of the species :math:`k`, and :math:`t` is time.
 For a constant-area piston, the rate of change of the volume is equal to the piston velocity.
-In UConnRCMPy, Eq. :ref:`first-law` is integrated by Cantera :cite:`cantera`.
+In UConnRCMPy, Eq. :ref:`first-law` is integrated by Cantera [Goodwin2016]_.

 In Cantera, intensive thermodynamic information about the system is stored in an instance of the ``Solution`` class.
 The ``Solution`` classes used in this study model simple, compressible systems and require two independent intensive properties, plus the composition, to fix the state.
-In addition to evaluating thermodynamic data, Cantera :cite:`cantera` contains several objects used to model homogeneous reacting systems; the two used in this paper are a ``Reservoir`` and an ``IdealGasReactor``, which are subclasses of the generic ``Reactor`` class.
+In addition to evaluating thermodynamic data, Cantera [Goodwin2016]_ contains several objects used to model homogeneous reacting systems; the two used in this paper are a ``Reservoir`` and an ``IdealGasReactor``, which are subclasses of the generic ``Reactor`` class.
 The specific ``IdealGasReactor`` class is preferred over the generic ``Reactor`` class in this study because the